Responsible Investment Policy & Procedures

 Board Dynamics: Georgian may consider a company’s commitment to and practices around board diversity and engagement.
 Key board of directors topics may include: board composition and board social diversity, board reporting on sustainability topics, including overall ESG topics, cybersecurity-related risk and climate risk.

 Greenhouse Gas Emissions: Georgian may consider a company’s approach to carbon emissions, which includes the estimation of greenhouse gas emissions.
-Key greenhouse gas emissions topics may include: Scope 1, 2 and 3 emissions, energy consumption and net zero strategy and targets.
+Key greenhouse gas emissions topics may include: Scope 1, 2 and 3 emissions, energy consumption and energy intensity.

 Environmental Initiatives: Georgian may consider a company’s contributions to environmental initiatives such as waste management and energy efficiency towards overall environmental sustainability.
 Key environmental initiatives may include: energy consumption, renewable energy sourcing and energy efficiency.